 03 of 08

-- Gather the twelve pieced patchwork units and the two 5-1/2" squares cut from a contrasting fabric.
+- Gather the 12-pieced patchwork units and the two 5 1/2" squares cut from a contrasting fabric.

-- Sew two patchwork units side by side to make a row, top illustration in the photo above.
+- Sew two patchwork units side by side to make a row like the top illustration in the photo above.
 Repeat to make a total of four identical rows.

 - Sew a 5 1/2" square between two remaining four-patch units as illustrated in the bottom portion of the photo.
 Pay close attention to the arrangement of the light and dark fabrics—units are positioned differently on each side of the square.